KnowledgeBoat Logo

 6. Registration — Registration of a cooperative society is compulsory.
 Registration is done by the Registrar of Cooperative Societies.

-7. State Control — Government exercises regulation and control over cooperative societies to ensure healthy growth of these societies.
+7. State Control — Government exercises regulation and control over cooperative societies.

 Question 2